Journalist: Most dangerous year

-According to Reporters Without Borders' annual report, 2018 was the worst year on record for deadly violence and abuse toward journalists; there was a 15 percent increase in such killings since 2017, with 80 killed, 348 imprisoned and 60 held hostage.
+According to Reporters Without Borders' 2018 annual report, it was the worst year on record for deadly violence and abuse toward journalists; there was a 15 percent increase in such killings since 2017, with 80 killed, 348 imprisoned and 60 held hostage.

 Yaser Murtaja was shot by an Israeli army sniper.
 Rubén Pat was gunned down outside a beach bar in Mexico.
 Mexico was described by Reporters Without Borders as "one of world's deadliest countries for the media"; 90% of attacks on journalists in the country reportedly go unsolved.
-Bulgarian Viktoria Marinova was beaten, raped and strangled.
+Bulgarian Victoria Marinova was beaten, raped and strangled.
 Saudi Arabian dissident Jamal Khashoggi was killed inside Saudi Arabia's consulate in Istanbul.